HiroIshida/robust-tube-mpc/README.md

 ## Usage
 See `example/example_tubeMPC.m` and `example/example_MPC.m` for the tube-MPC and generic MPC, respectively.
 Note that every inequality constraint here is expressed as a convex set.
-For example, the constraints on state Xc is specified as a rectangular, which is constructed with 4 vertexes.
-When considering a 1-dim input Uc, Uc will be specified by min and max value (i.e. u∊[u_min, u_max]), so it will be constructed by 2 vertexes.
+For example, the constraints on state `Xc` is specified as a rectangular, which is constructed with 4 vertexes.
+When considering a 1-dim input `Uc`, `Uc` will be specified by min and max value (i.e. `u∊[u_min, u_max]`), so it will be constructed by 2 vertexes.
 For more detail, please see the example codes.

 ## Short introduction to the tube MPC
 After running `example/example_tubeMPC.m`, you will get the following figure.